Elderry/posh-helpers/README.md

 # posh-helpers
 Personal PowerShell helper modules, for easier daily life.

-# Usage
+# Install
-Clone the repo, add the repo's path in environment variable `PSModulePath`(add, not replace), then good to go:smirk:.
+Clone the repo, then run the `install.ps1` script, then you are good to go:smirk:.